Mathieu Laine: Career

 Mathieu Laine was a corporate lawyer from 2001 to 2007.
 He then worked at Bredin Prat, before joining Brandford-Griffith6.
 In April 2005, after serving as deputy director of the Turgot Institute, he joined the Board of Directors of the Association for Economic Freedom and Social Progress (ALEPS).

 Mathieu Laine created Altermind in 2007.
-It is a boutique consultancy whose integrated global team of business advisors and academic experts provides business leaders with tailored, multi-faceted and usable strategic advice.
-Altermind's unique methodology provides companies with an innovative tool to help them succeed in today's complex and fast-changing business environment.
+It is a boutique consultancy whose integrated global team of business advisors and academic experts provides business leaders with tailored advice.
+Altermind's methodology provides companies with a tool to help them succeed in today's complex and fast-changing business environment.

 Mathieu Laine became an advisor to the Foundation for Political Innovation in 2009.
 He leads the reflection on the subject of growth10.

 In 2014, Mathieu Laine moved to London and created Altermind's British office, Altermind UK, now headed by Arabella Phillimore.

 Since the launch of Altermind, Mathieu Laine has advised several executives of major companies, including Carrefour, Vivendi, Suez, Orange, Crédit Agricole, Danone, Facebook, Airbnb, Prada, AXA, Total, L'Oréal, Nestlé, and the Principality of Monaco.

 He advises several executives such as Alexandre Bompard, Vincent Bolloré, Stéphane Richard, Yannick Bolloré, Philippe Knoche, and Augustin de Romanet.

 According to an article in Les Echos, Mathieu Laine proposes with his firm Altermind an innovative model of strategic consulting, by constituting "an ad hoc team for each mission, generally commissioned at the highest level of the company", "by bringing together consultants with academics likely to provide original solutions based on their latest research"; his firm has a network of 300 academics, supplied via "a database developed with in-house AI tools which enables the academic world to be scanned in order to approach new profiles".